znsio/teswiz/README.md

     RUNNER_LEVEL=methods -> ATD property.
 We will always use methods CAPS=./caps/capabilities.json -> Path to capabilties.json file

-    # unified-e2e configuration properties.
+    # teswiz configuration properties.
 Can be overridden using environment variables or system properties

-    APP_NAME=unified-e2e -> Name of your application
+    APP_NAME=teswiz -> Name of your application
     APP_PACKAGE_NAME=io.cloudgrey.the_app -> android app package name
     APPLITOOLS_CONFIGURATION=./configs/applitools_config.json -> Applitools configuration
     BASE_URL_FOR_WEB=BASE_URL -> Key name of the property in TEST_DATA_FILE for environment specific base url